 The Economic Test uses both the Market Price and the Trigger Price for both the Alberta-BC and the US-BC interties.
-(Refer to the Network Economy Business Practice for definitions of these prices).
+(Refer to Appendix 7, Network Economy Service Business Practice, for definitions of these prices).

 Network Economy transmission reservations will have the priority and rights provided in Section 14.7 of the OATT only if the Market Price is less than or equal to the Trigger Price for the delivery hour ("PASS").
 If the Market Price is greater than the Trigger Price for the delivery hour ("FAIL"), Network Economy transmission reservations will have the same priority as Non-Firm PTP transmission service, with the exception that the provisions of Section 14.2 of the OATT providing for reservation priority based on price shall not apply.